How to make an easy DIY magnolia wreath with fresh leaves. Beautiful modern farmhouse, boho, wedding, Thanksgiving, Christmas decorations!

 Two minutes later, I walked by a cardboard box by the recycle bin.
 And a light bulb came on: maybe I will try to make a wreath using the magnolia leaves and the cardboard ?!?

-Dried magnolia leaves or fresh ones are both great.
+Fresh magnolia leaves or dried leaves are both great.
 I painted some of the magnolia leaves gold and some silver, using Decoart 24K Gold Americana Decor Metallics paint and Decoart Stesilver Americana Decor Metallics paint, I love these paints!
 Thank you Decoart for the gifts!

 I made a big magnolia wreath, which measures 24″ across.
 For a wreath this size you will need about 100 magnolia leaves.
 It sounds like a lot, but it is very easy to collect this many under a big tree!